IFRS 15, software, policies, judgements

 3.1 Revenue

-With effect from 1 October 2019, the Group reports revenue under two revenue categories and the basis of recognition for each category is described below:
+Accounting policy The Group reports revenue under two revenue categories and the basis of recognition for each category is described below:

 Identification of performance obligations

-When the Group enters into an agreement with a customer, goods and services deliverable under the contract are identified as separate performance obligations (“obligations”) to the extent that the customer can benefit from the goods or services on their own and that the separate goods and services are considered distinct from other goods and services in the agreement.
-Where individual goods and services do not meet the criteria to be identified as separate obligations they are aggregated with other goods and/or services in the agreement until a separate obligation is identified.
+When the Group enters into an agreement with a customer, goods and services deliverable under the contract are identified as separate performance obligations to the extent that the customer can benefit from the goods or services on their own and that the separate goods and services are considered distinct from other goods and services in the agreement.
+Where individual goods and services do not meet the criteria to be identified as separate performance obligations, they are aggregated with other goods and/or services in the agreement until a separate performance obligation is identified.

 Determination of transaction price and standalone selling prices

 The Group determines the transaction price it is entitled to in return for providing the promised obligations to the customer based on the committed contractual amounts, net of sales taxes and discounts.
-Contract terms generally are monthly or annual and customers either pay up-front or over the term of the related service agreement.
+Contract terms generally are monthly or annual, and customers either pay up-front or over the term of the related service agreement.

 Timing of recognition

-Revenue is recognised when the respective obligations in the contract are delivered to the customer and payment remains probable.
+Revenue is recognised when the respective performance obligations in the contract are delivered to the customer and payment remains probable.

 • Licences for standard on-premise software products are typically delivered by providing the customer with access to download the software.
-The licence period starts when such access is granted.
-Licence revenue is recognised at a point in time or over time depending on whether the Group delivers software with significant standalone functionality or software which is dependent on updates for ongoing functionality.
-The Group recognises revenue for these licences which have significant standalone functionality at the point in time when the customer has access to and control over the software.
-For licences which are dependent on updates for ongoing functionality, the Group recognises revenue based on time elapsed and thus rateably over the term of the contract.
+The licence period starts when such access is granted and the customer therefore has control over the software.
+For licences which are dependent on updates for ongoing functionality, the Group recognises revenue rateably over the term of the contract.
 Typically, this includes our payroll and tax compliance software.

-• Where the Group’s performance obligation is the grant of a right to continuously access a cloud offering for a certain term, revenue is recognised based on time elapsed and thus rateably over the term.
+• Where the Group’s performance obligation is the grant of a right to continuously access a cloud offering for a certain term, revenue is recognised rateably over the term of the contract.

 Identification of contract with the customer

 When the Group sells goods or services through a business partner, a key consideration is determining whether the business partner or the end user is Sage’s customer.
-The key criteria in this determination is whether the business partner has taken control of the product.
+The key criterion in this determination is whether the business partner has taken control of the product.
 Considering the nature of Sage’s subscription products and support services, this is usually assessed based on whether the business partner has responsibility for payment, has discretion to set prices, and takes on the risks and rewards of the product from Sage.
-See “Critical accounting estimates and judgements” in note 1 for details.
+See “Accounting estimates and judgements” in note 1 for details.

 Principal versus agent considerations

-When the Group has control of third-party goods or services prior to delivery to a customer, then the Group is the principal in the sale to the customer.
-As a principal, receipts from customers and payments to suppliers are reported on a gross basis in revenue and cost of sales.
-If the Group does not have control of third-party goods or services prior to transfer to a customer, then the Group is acting as an agent for the other party and revenue in respect of the relevant obligations is recognised net of any related payments to the supplier and reported revenue represents the margin earned by the Group.
-Whether the Group is considered to be the principal or an agent in the transaction depends on analysis by management of both the legal form and substance of the agreement between the Group and its supplier.
-This takes into account whether Sage bears the price, inventory and performance risks associated with the transaction.
+If the Group does not have control of third-party goods or services prior to transfer to a customer, then the Group is acting as an agent for the supplier and revenue in respect of the relevant obligations is recognised net of any related payments to the supplier and reported revenue represents the margin earned by the Group.

 Practical expedients

-As the majority of contracts have a term of one year or less, the Group has applied the following practical expedients.
+As the majority of contracts have a term of one year or less, the Group has applied the following practical expedients:

 • The aggregate transaction price allocated to the unsatisfied or partially unsatisfied performance obligations at the end of the reporting period is not disclosed.